rounakpolley/twitter-hpdf/README.md

-This small reactjs project is part of Hasura Product Development Fellowship Task - 1 In this project two webpages have been cloned :
+This small reactjs project is part of Hasura Product Development Fellowship Task - 1

+In this project two twitter webpages have been cloned :

 Main timeline: https://twitter.com

 Search results: https://twitter.com/search?q=aadhaar

 There is a dummy search funtionality to go to the Aadhaar page and then user can come back to home-page as well.